top of page

 This young family wanted to replace a grassy and otherwise barren front yard with a garden filled with color and a designated area to play and relax.

-A garden design is drenched with blocks of color, is pollinator friendly, and included shrubs with persistent berries for color and birds.
+The garden design is drenched with blocks of color, is pollinator friendly, and includes shrubs with persistent berries for color and birds.

 The design includes a 12x12 foot spot for a swing, hammock, or table and chairs.
 It can be used in many ways as the family’s needs change.
-The spot also provides room for pots as does the spot close to the front entrance, that can house annuals to change out with the seasons.
+This area provides room for pots as does the spot close to the front entrance; the pots can house annuals to change out with the seasons.

 A birdbath is tucked in between perennials and woody shrubs; this is an excellent low budget and low maintenance water feature for attracting birds and pollinators.
 Little things mean a lot.